Glycolaldehyde Monomer and Oligomer Equilibra in Aqueous Solution: Comparing Computational Chemistry and NMR Data

 Digital USD Citation

 Kua, Jeremy; Galloway, Melissa M.; Millage, Katherine D.; Avila, Joseph E.; and De Haan, David O., "Glycolaldehyde Monomer and Oligomer Equilibra in Aqueous Solution: Comparing Computational Chemistry and NMR Data" (2013).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 26.